scalameta/munit/docs/getting-started.md

 ![Running MUnit from IntelliJ](https://i.imgur.com/oAA2ZeQ.png)

-It's normal that it's not possible to run individual test cases from IntelliJ since it does not yet understand the `test("name") {...}` syntax.
-As a workaround, use the `.only` marker to run only a single test from IntelliJ.
+It's possible to run individual test cases from IntelliJ by clicking on the green "Play" icon in the left gutter.
+Alternatively, you can also use the `.only` marker to run an individual test.

 ```diff
 - test("name") {